vladigleba/vladigleba.github.io/posts/basics/standards.md

 Instead of beholding vanity or violence, which are displeasing to God, we are invited to have the mind of Christ.
 It may seem like a high standard, but nothing is impossible to God {% rf 'Mark 10:27' %}.
 We can never accomplish it through our own power, but if we ask Him for it, He will give us a complete transformation of mind {% rf '1 Corinthians 6:9-11' %}.

-## Are we able to make our own judgments on what is right?
+## Am I able to decide what is right?

 > *Ye shall not do* after all the things that we do here this day, *every man whatsoever is right in his own eyes*.
 {% ct 'Deuteronomy 12:8' %}